Pap test: Experimental techniques

-Access
+Implementation by country

 Australia

 Australia has used the Pap test as part of its cervical screening program since its implementation in 1991 which required women past the age of 18 be tested every two years.
 In December 2017 Australia discontinued its use of the Pap test and replaced it with a new HPV test that is only required to be conducted once every five years from the age of 25.
-Medicare covers the costs of testing; however, a patient's doctor does not allow bulk billing, they may have to pay for the appointment and then claim the Medicare rebate.
+Medicare covers the costs of testing; however, if a patient's doctor does not allow bulk billing, they may have to pay for the appointment and then claim the Medicare rebate.

 Taiwan

 Free Pap tests were offered from 1974–1984 before being replaced by a system in which all women over the age of 30 could have the cost of their Pap test reimbursed by the National Health Insurance in 1995.
 This policy was still ongoing in 2018 and encouraged women to screen at least every three years.

 Despite this, the number of people receiving Pap tests remain lower than countries like Australia.
 Some believe this is due to a lack of awareness regarding the test and its availability.
 It has also been found that women who have chronic diseases or other reproductive diseases are less likely to receive the test.